MLB moneyline explained

 Who do you think will win?
 Find out how to place a moneyline bet on the Major Leagues.

-Unlike point spreads in most sports, when you bet MLB point spreads, the odds are sometimes more profitable than betting the moneyline.
+When you bet MLB point spreads, the odds are sometimes more profitable than betting the moneyline.
 Sound fun?
 We’ll tell you everything you need to know to get started with MLB point spread betting online.

 An MLB point spread bet, also known as a run line bet, is like traditional point spread betting in that you are betting on the margin of victory or defeat for a team.